 Three named states.
 Shadow is discovered usage with no organizational visibility or control.
 Sanctioned means an enterprise account exists, billing runs through IT, and basic logging is wired in — not yet in the standard onboarding flow, but no longer dark.
 Standard means SSO-integrated, audited, included in new-hire onboarding.
 The promotion path has cycle times: shadow to sanctioned in days, sanctioned to standard over weeks as integrations mature.
 Cycle time is the metric.
 Inventory completeness is a side effect of running the pipeline well.

 The fast path is a structural choice, not a new technology.
-Most organizations have not built one because nobody owns the cycle time.
+Most organizations haven't built one because nobody owns the cycle time.

 The fast path for low-risk AI tools separates minimum viable controls — enterprise account, basic SSO, DPA acknowledgment — from thorough review.
 Thorough review still happens.
 It happens after the tool is sanctioned, not before.

 The full assessment (security questionnaire, vendor risk review, complete DPA, SOC 2) still matters.
-Do it.
-Do it while the tool is already running under enterprise controls, not as a gate blocking employees from access they have already proven they need.
-The instinct behind this — ship-first, audit-later, documented by ISACA in cloud governance transitions[5] — works for the same structural reason here.
-Cycle time beats coverage when shadow behavior is the alternative.
+Do it while the tool is already running under enterprise controls, not as a gate blocking access employees have already proven they need.
+ISACA's cloud governance research documented the same dynamic: ship-first with minimum controls, audit while running — organizations that followed this pattern had faster adoption, fewer shadow incidents, and equivalent long-term security outcomes compared to gate-first approaches[5].

 Move billing off the personal card.
-Most major AI vendors flip a personal subscription to team or enterprise pricing inside hours — billing goes to the company, training data opt-in usually flips off by default at the enterprise tier, and IT gains a usage view it did not previously have.
+Most major AI vendors flip a personal subscription to team or enterprise pricing inside hours — billing goes to the company, training-data opt-in usually flips off by default at the enterprise tier, and IT gains a usage view it didn't previously have.

 Connect the tool to your IdP (Okta, Azure AD, Google Workspace).
 Centralized authentication, offboarding coverage on departure, and a baseline audit trail of who touched what.
 Without SSO, your offboarding story is a vendor support ticket.